siamak4mo/goChat/go_server/README.txt

 connecting to the server using the netcat program:
 $ nc localhost 8080
+# at first you need to sign-up and get a token (if you don't have a token)
+# only usernames with NT_xxx pattern are allowed (NT: Not Trusted)
+# to sign-up as a trusted user you need to get token from admin
+# see `admin server` for more information
-S myname                          # to sign up as myname
+S NT_myname                       # to sign up as NT_myname
 Token: bXluYW1l.95a2794a6...      # your token

 then you can log in using this token: